-- (1) Imminent danger An inspection should be made as soon as possible after the Division becomes aware of the condition, practice, or act that could reasonably be expected to immediately cause death or serious physical harm. - (2) Fatality, catastrophe, or accident An inspection, if appropriate, should be made as soon as possible after the Division becomes aware of a fatality, catastrophe, or accident. - (3) Complaint An inspection may be initiated when the Division receives a complaint, based on the nature and credibility of the allegations. - (4) Referral An inspection may be made if safety or health violations were observed and referred by a Division employee; federal, state, or local government representative; or the media, based on the nature and credibility of the allegations. - (5) Programmed Inspections An inspection may be made by following the provisions in OAR 437-001-0057. - (6) Follow-up An inspection may be initiated when one or more of the following exists: - (a) The employer requests removal of a red warning notice. - (b) A variance request has been denied. - (c) An extension of time has been denied. - (d) The Division believes the employer may not be in compliance with a previously cited violation, or needs monitoring as they progress towards correction of a violation. - (e) The employer is issued an order to correct for one or more violations that if cited could be considered serious.
+- (1) Imminent danger An inspection should be made as soon as possible after the Division becomes aware of the condition, practice, or act that could reasonably be expected to immediately cause death or serious physical harm. - (2) Fatality, catastrophe, or accident An inspection, if appropriate, should be made as soon as possible after the Division becomes aware of a fatality, catastrophe, or accident. - (3) Complaint An inspection may be initiated when the Division receives a complaint, based on the nature and credibility of the allegations. - (4) Referral An inspection may be made if safety or health violations were observed and referred by a Division employee; federal, state, or local government representative; or the media, based on the nature and credibility of the allegations.

+- (5) Programmed Inspections for Cause An inspection may be made by following the provisions in OAR 437-001-0057(8). - (6) Programmed Inspections An inspection may be made by following the provisions in OAR 437-001-0057. - (7) Follow-up An inspection may be initiated when one or more of the following exists: - (a) The employer requests removal of a red warning notice. - (b) A variance request has been denied. - (c) An extension of time has been denied. - (d) The Division believes the employer may not be in compliance with a previously cited violation, or needs monitoring as they progress towards correction of a violation. - (e) The employer is issued an order to correct for one or more violations that if cited could be considered serious.